Marco-Valle/Marco-Valle/README.md

 - 👋 Hi, I’m @Marco-Valle
 - 🧠 I’m studying Computer Engineering at Politecnico di Torino
-- 📫 You can write me to my email marcovalle13@gmail.com or to marco.valle@studenti.polito.it
+- 📫 You can contact me to my email marcovalle13@gmail.com or to marco.valle@studenti.polito.it

 <!---
 Marco-Valle/Marco-Valle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.